lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The normal keyUsage rules for signing-type keys from [RFC5280] apply, and are reproduced here for completeness.

-For Certification Authority (CA) certificates that carry a Composite ML-DSA public key, any combination of the following values MAY be present and any other values MUST NOT be present:
+For Certification Authority (CA) certificates that carry a Composite ML-DSA public key, at least one of the following values MAY be present and any other values MUST NOT be present:

 ~~~
 digitalSignature;